British sailor acquitted in gang rape case at Halifax-area military base

 “It’s a very difficult day for him, it’s a very emotional day.
 It’s a difficult day for all the parties before the court this morning,” said Hutchison.

-The woman and a friend had met the men, members of a Royal Navy hockey team in Halifax to compete in a tournament, through Tinder.
+The woman and a friend had met the men, members of a Royal Navy hockey team in Halifax for a tournament, through Tinder.

-The complainant testified at Smalley’s trial last fall that she went to sleep next to a sailor, and later awoke face down and naked as at least three men sexually assaulted her.
+The complainant testified at Smalley’s trial last fall that she fell unconscious while lying in bed next to a sailor, and later awoke face down and naked as at least three men sexually assaulted her.

-Duncan said he did not believe portions of her testimony, as she was selective in her memory.
-Her testimony was inconsistent with the accounts of other witnesses who were inside the barracks that evening, he said.
+Duncan said the complainant’s testimony was inconsistent with the accounts of other witnesses who were inside the barracks that evening.

-Duncan said she is intelligent and well-spoken, but characterized her testimony as “controlled.”
+He said he did not accept her testimony that she lost consciousness, noting that she had not consumed enough alcohol or other substances to be impaired, nor was there any medical evidence to explain why she lost consciousness.

+Duncan said her friend testified that when she came into the room after the alleged assault, the complainant expressed concerned that compromising photos were taken of her.
+He said that evidence indicated the complainant was fully alert at that time, and contradicted her testimony.

-“It’s impossible to know where the truth begins and ends in this matter,” the judge said.
+“It’s impossible to know where the truth begins and ends in this matter,” said Duncan, adding that he found the complainant’s friend to be a more credible witness.

+“Obviously something of a sexual nature occurred in that room.
+Maybe it was a criminal offence, maybe it was not.
+But without credible evidence, it is unsafe to convict.”

+Duncan said the complainant is intelligent and well-spoken, but characterized her testimony as “controlled.”

+“The degree to which she prepared herself as a complainant from the outset has undoubtedly influenced the manner in which she presented her evidence,” he said.

+“If demeanour was the only gauge of truthfulness of her testimony, than she would be viewed as highly credible, however demeanour is a notoriously poor gauge of truthfulness or reliability.”

 “The credibility was the central factor in this case,” said Taylor outside of court.
 “We felt the inconsistencies were minor and that the complainant’s credibility was clear throughout, but the court found differently.”

-Note: Note to readers: This is a corrected story.
-A previous version stated the complainant testified she went to sleep next to a sailor, when in fact she testified she fell unconscious.